Yoga for Beginners: A Comprehensive Guide

 Vinyasa Yoga

 Also known as flow yoga, this yoga is a breath-initiated practice where each body movement is in sync with the breath.
 Breath acts as an anchor as we move from one pose to another.
-There is a beginner version of vinyasa yoga called beginner flow.
+There is a beginner version of vinyasa yoga called yoga for beginner flow.
 It is an excellent yoga form that improves heart health.

 Iyengar Yoga

 Iyengar yoga is derived from hatha yoga, named after its founder, B.K.S.
-Iyengar, who was, to a certain extent, responsible for taking the yoga practice toward the West.
+Iyengar, who was, to a certain extent, responsible for taking the yoga for beginners practice toward the West.
 Iyengar yoga encourages using numerous props like belts, blocks, or bolsters within the asanas to lessen the risk of injury, specifically focusing on posture-related problems and improving balance.

 Yin Yoga